carolynvs/carolynvanslyck.com/source/_posts/2016-01-01-a-proper-windows-terminal.markdown

 [monokai]: /images/a-proper-windows-terminal/monokai.png

 ## Replace Default Terminal
 This is ConEmu's killer feature.
-It is so frustrating to setup a sexy terminal, just the way you like it, then be sent back to the dark ages when another process pops up a terminal.
+It is so frustrating to setup a terminal just the way you like it, then be sent back to the dark ages when another process pops up a terminal.